-Motorists planning a trip to Europe or Southern Ireland following what looks like being a no-deal Brexit on March 29 have been warned they must plan early or risk breaking the law.
+Motorists planning a trip to Europe or Southern Ireland following Brexit have been warned they must plan early or risk breaking the law.

-The Association of British Insurers (ABI) said it was becoming more likely than ever that motorists taking their vehicles abroad will have to carry with them a Green Card, following the crushing defeat of Prime Minister Theresa May’s Brexit deal.
+The Association of British Insurers (ABI) said it was becoming more likely than ever that motorists taking their vehicles abroad will have to carry with them a Green Card after a no deal Brexit.
+The Government confirmed that this week.

 Green Cards to be required under EU regulations

 Either way, is seems that Green Cards will be required under EU regulations as proof of insurance in the event of a no-deal Brexit.

 The ABI advised customers to contact their insurer a month before they travel to obtain their Green Card.

 Those who travel without one will be breaking the law.
 The same requirements will apply to EU motorists travelling to the UK.